JakeD57/capitalclubfooter/README.md

+# Custom Footer
-# Re-design of a custom footer for a club
+Re-design of a custom footer for a club